hooroo/query_ar/README.md

 If you have any comments or questions, please feel free to get in touch.

 Of course, Pull Requests are very welcome.
 If you have any doubts about the appropriateness of a particular feature you want to add, please don't hesitate to create a GitHub issue and we can discuss.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'query_ar'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install query_ar

 ## Contributing